 Why It Made the Cut: Allstate provides standard replacement cost coverage with every flood insurance policy, and it offers high loss of use coverage limits and both NFIP and private flood insurance policies.

 Allstate’s flood insurance plans come with replacement cost coverage as a standard policy term, meaning the company does not account for depreciation when determining the size of a payout on an insurance claim.
-As such, customers could receive larger payouts on their insurance claims—but that could come at a price, as Allstate has relatively high rates for flood insurance.
-The online quote process doesn’t offer customers the flexibility to adjust the different coverage amounts, deductibles, or add extra endorsements, but customers can likely get that flexibility by speaking to an agent to provide more information to be able to tweak coverage options.
+As such, customers could receive larger payouts on their insurance claims—but that could come at a price, as Allstate may have relatively high rates for flood insurance.
+The online quote process doesn’t offer customers the flexibility to adjust the different coverage amounts, deductibles, or add extra endorsements, but customers can likely adjust those terms by speaking to an agent directly.

-Allstate also offers both NFIP and private flood insurance coverage, and policyholders can purchase as much as $150,000 in loss of use coverage as an extra endorsement.
+Allstate also offers both NFIP and private flood insurance coverage, giving homeowners more options to consider as they find the right coverage for their needs.
+Policyholders can purchase as much as $150,000 in loss of use coverage as an extra endorsement.
 This can help pay for additional living expenses a customer may incur if they are required to relocate while repairs are made to their home after a covered event.

 - NFIP vs. private flood insurance: Both